Unstable minimal surfaces in symmetric spaces of non-compact type

+We recall that a minimal map is one that is harmonic and (weakly) conformal.
+Our main result is the following theorem:

-For split real $G$ splitting into simple factors as $G=G_1\times \dots \times G_m,$ we use Hitchin to mean that each component representation to $G_i$ is Hitchin.
+\begin{thma} Let $G$ be the adjoint form of a split real semisimple Lie group with rank at least $3$ acting faithfully by isometries on a symmetric space $N$.
+For every $g\geq 3,$ there exists a Hitchin representation $\rho:\pi_1(\Sigma_g)\to G$ and an unstable $\rho$-equivariant minimal map into $N$.
+In particular, there are at least two equivariant minimal surfaces in $N$. \end{thma} For split real semisimple $G$ splitting into simple factors as $G=G_1\times \dots \times G_m,$ we use Hitchin to mean that each component representation to $G_i$ is Hitchin.
 In the semisimple case the associated symmetric space can have different invariant metrics leading to different meanings of ``minimal,'' and our theorem is true for any invariant metric.